-• The mechanical or hydraulic jacks may not be enough support or may misfunction allowing the unit to fall, which could cause injury.
+The mechanical or hydraulic jacks may not be enough support or may misfunction allowing the unit to fall, which could cause injury.

 - DO NOT rely solely on mechanical or hydraulic jacks for support.
 Use adequate jack stands or equivalent support. - a) This adjustment must be made with the drive wheels turning.
-First raise the frame and block up so that drive wheels can rotate freely. - b) Remove the electrical connection from the seat safety switch, located directly to the left of the seat switch assembly beside the hydraulic oil reservoir.
+First raise the frame and block up so that drive wheels can rotate freely. - b) Disconnect the electrical connection from the seat wire harness from the main harness.
+The electrical connection is below the seat hold up rod just above the left wheel drive pump.

-Temporarily install a jumper wire across the terminals in the connector of the wiring harness.
+Temporarily install a jumper wire across the terminals in the connector of the main wiring harness.

-- c) Run the unit at least 5 minutes with the drive levers at full forward speed to bring hydraulic system oil up to operating temperature. - d) Tilt seat forward. - e) Loosen locknuts from the ball joints on the two rods, which connect the motion control assemblies to the pump control arms (See Fig 17).
+c) Run the unit at least 5 minutes with the drive levers at full forward speed to bring hydraulic system oil up to operating temperature.

+- d) Tilt seat forward. - e) Loosen locknuts from the ball joints on the two rods, which connect the motion control assemblies to the pump control arms (See Fig 17).